 There's no shame in deciding the roads are too bad.
 If you see vehicles sliding around you, if your car won't hold traction going straight, or if you just don't feel safe — pull over somewhere safe and call for help.

-You should definitely call us if your car slides off the road into a ditch (our winch-out service handles winter recovery), if you get stuck on ice and can't get traction, or if you're in an accident on icy roads.
-Our emergency towing operates in all weather conditions.
+You should call for a tow if your car slides off the road into a ditch, if you get stuck on ice and can't get traction, or if you're in an accident on icy roads.
+Winter towing takes a bit longer — trucks drive carefully on the same icy roads, and call volume spikes during storms.
+But help will come.

 Your Trunk Should Have These Things